wellsag/prac-repo/README.md

 # prac-repo
-I am practicing making a repository
+I am practicing making a repository.
+I want to upload data here to share with collaborators